nlpxucan/WizardLM/README.md

 ## WizardLM Weights
 We release [WizardLM] weights as delta weights to comply with the LLaMA model license.
 You can add our delta to the original LLaMA weights to obtain the WizardLM weights.
 Instructions:
-1. Get the original LLaMA weights in the huggingface format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
+1. Get the original LLaMA weights in the Hugging Face format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
 2. Please download our delta model at the following [link](https://huggingface.co/victor123/WizardLM)
 3. Use the following scripts to get WizardLM weights by applying our delta:
 ```